Logger Documentation

 ]

 Enable file logging by setting LOGGER_INTO_FILE=true.
-Logs are written to ./logs/api.log with automatic rotation:
+Logs are written to ./logs/api.log with automatic rotation using pino-roll.

-- Rotation: Daily or when size limit reached
+- Rotation: Daily or when size limit is reached

 logs/